samelhousseini/km-openai/README.md

 # Search Parameters
 Multiple Search Parameters have been added to control the behavior of the agent.
 The below values are all `false` **by default**.
 This can be tested in Postman or the interacting bot:

-1. `search_method`: this parameter can take 3 values `'os'`, `'ccr'` and `'zs'`. `'os'` corresponding to the 3 available agents. `'os'` stands for 'one-pass' agent, `'ccr'` stands for Concersational-Chat-ReAct agent, `'zs'` stands for Zero-shot-ReAct agent.
+1. `search_method`: this parameter can take 3 values `'os'`, `'ccr'` and `'zs'`. `'os'` corresponding to the 3 available agents. `'os'` stands for 'One-Pass' agent, `'ccr'` stands for Concersational-Chat-ReAct agent, `'zs'` stands for Zero-Shot-ReAct agent.
 Both `'ccr'` and `'zs'` use LangChain agents.
 In terms of performance, `'os'` is fast but with the lowest quality of answers. `'zs'` is the slowest but with the highest quality of anwers, and `'ccr'` is right in the middle in terms of answer quality and latency.
 For interactive chat bots, `'ccr'` is recommended.

 1. `enable_unified_search`: Unified Search searches Redis and Cognitive Search at the same time with parallel calls, and interleaves the results.